Evgeni6197/Google-Search-front-end/README.md

 The queries are sent to Google servers, so the search itself also works.

 To launch the project you should make the following (explained for Linux):
-1) Locally on your terminal window type git clone https://github.com/Evgeni6197/Google-Search-front-end.git
+1) Locally on your terminal window type: git clone https://github.com/Evgeni6197/Google-Search-front-end.git
 2) Launch the 'index.html' in the local browser.